espressif/esp-rainmaker-android/README.md

 - Initiate skill enablement and account linking from within the app.
 - Link their account without entering Alexa account credentials if already logged into Alexa app.
 They will have to login to Rainmaker once, when trying to link accounts.
 - Link their account from your RainMaker using [Login with Amazon (LWA)](https://developer.amazon.com/docs/login-with-amazon/documentation-overview.html), when the Alexa app isn't installed on their device.

+## Matter support

+### What is Matter?

+Matter is a unifying standard that provides reliable, secure connectivity across smart home devices.
+It is being developed by Matter Working Group within the Connectivity Standards Alliance (CSA) as a new, royalty-free connectivity standard to increase compatibility among smart home products, with security as a fundamental design tenet.
+The project is built around a shared belief that smart home devices should be secure, reliable, and seamless to use.
+By building upon Internet Protocol (IP), the project aims to enable communication across smart home devices, mobile apps, and cloud services and to define a specific set of IP-based networking technologies for device certification.

+### Capabilities

+- Commission matter only and matter+rainmaker devices to custom fabric.
+- Control matter & matter+rainmaker devices locally using Matter clusters.
+- Control matter+rainmaker devices remotely using the Rainmaker cloud.

+### Build app for Matter fabric

+Matter support is optional and disabled by default.
+To build app with Matter support do the following :

+- Add `isMatterSupported=true` in `local.properties` file.
+- Enable `matterBuild` variable to `true` in `app/build.gradle` to add matter libs in app.

 ## Additional Settings: